BIDS/interns/hawthorn-t/2025-Summer.md

   I am still far from proficient, and still need a lot of training, but I feel better suited to write about the platforms and hopefully make some contributions of my own.

 #### 🌵
-* Also regarding The Turing Way, I struggled to make a pull request for an issue with merging two chapters in the novel.
+* Also regarding The Turing Way, I struggled to make a pull request for an issue with merging two chapters in the book.
   I definitely need some help and need to learn more before making an actual contribution.

 ### 🤝 Reciprocal support